Vanilla Kubernetes

 statefulset.apps/midpoint scaled

-If there is more than one replica, you will need to configure midPoint in cluster configuration.
+If there is more than one replica, you will need to configure midPoint for a cluster.
 The provided configuration is midPoint cluster ready.
 The relevant settings are related to :

 • taskManager

-The task manager has to get information that there can also be other active nodes.
+The task manager has to know that there can also be other active nodes.

 • intra-cluster URL

-In order to remove all objects except Persistent volume claims (PVC) and manually created objects (initial password /secret/ and post-initial-objects /configMap/) you can use available definition to select the objects to be removed.
+In order to remove all objects except for the Persistent Volume Claims (PVC) and manually created objects (initial password /secret/ and post-initial-objects /configMap/), you can use the available definition to select the objects to be removed.

 Partially delete the midPoint environment